jiangxil/examples/cifar10/README.md

 ## Download Training Data

-To download trainig data, create a `cifar` folder on your RiseML `data` volume:
+To download training data, create a `cifar` folder on your RiseML `data` volume:

 ```
 mkdir cifar